 There is a risk that unintended consequences strike negatively on the work environment of health care professionals.
 These are hidden costs of system reforms, which will not always show when analyzing the most obvious measures.
 A positive work environment and motivated staff are among the corner stones of health care.
 There is a need for more knowledge of how professional groups are affected by current reforms.

-A quantitative follow up study is planned.
+A quantitative follow up study is ongoing.